Watlow Invests $30 Million To Transform Its St. Louis, Missouri, Area Facility Into An Advanced Technology Center

 “Along with providing a beautiful building for our community, we plan to create 50 new jobs after the building completion.”
 Desloge added, “Watlow is committed to the St. Louis area.
 My father started manufacturing in our current location in 1961.
 Since that time we have grown to become a global, industry-leading technology and manufacturing company that is focused on enriching lives through inspired innovation.
 The ATC is a vital part of our continued growth and achievement of our strategic objectives.”

 “Watlow is a true part of St. Louis,” said St. Louis County Executive Charlie A. Dooley.
 “It represents the best of where we have been, and where we are headed.
 Plus, I am always excited to see new manufacturing jobs in St. Louis.
-This says a lot about the future of R&D and advanced manufacturing
+This says a lot about the future of R&D and advanced manufacturing in the region.”

 Since its founding in 1922, Watlow has steadily grown in product capability, core technologies, market experience and global reach.
 Headquartered in St. Louis, Watlow currently employs 2,000 workers across fifteen countries, including an R&D center in Fenton, and manufacturing facilities in Columbia, Hannibal and St. Louis.